wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

 # README for Simplified Installation with PyCharm on a Mac
 [Back to root README](../README.md)

-Caveat: Stuff changes --  Operating Systems, IDEs, tools, packages, dependencies, and languages.
-We do our best to keep up with change, but there may be outdated information on this change.
+**Caveat:  Operating Systems, IDEs, tools, packages, dependencies, and languages are constantly changing.**
+We do our best to keep this procedure current with the external changes.
 Tell us if you run into troubles.

 ## Installing WeVoteServer: On a new Mac
 These instructions are for a new Mac, or at least a Mac that hasn't been used for